 The Brand Registry doesn’t provide as much protection as some would like, but it does prevent small abuses by making it harder for other sellers to change your listings.
 It’s easier to see who is selling your products, and it’s easier to report infringement issues.

-In addition to protection, it does include some extra selling benefits as well, like extra advertising features, and A+ content.
+In addition to protection, it does include some extra selling benefits as well, such as extra advertising features, and A+ content.

 Enroll in Transparency